Marmt-Group/guides/data/README.md

 that compile into bytecode.

-*Type Safety*: languages that provide type safety (such as Scala) check the program for possible errors when compiling, which allows developers to prevent many types of bugs before being deployed.
+*Type Safety*: languages that provide type safety (such as Scala) check the program for possible errors as part of the compilation process, which allows developers to prevent many types of bugs before being deployed.

 *Spark*: a distributed computing engine for big data and data streams.
 Spark is